 How To Use Operant Conditioning in The Classroom?

 Operant conditioning is highly effective in the classroom learning environment to manage student behavior modification.
 One of the most significant benefits is the immediate feedback students receive that reinforces or discourages the behavior.
+It hits the lower-order thinking skills of Blooms taxonomy verbs.

 Discipline in the classroom is an excellent example of enforcing a wanted behavior by positive or negative reinforcements.
 The teacher educates the students by reinforcing the required behavior through positive reinforcements.
 It may be vocal praise, treats, or by using symbols like stickers or stamps.
 The pleasing experience reinforces the desire to repeat the behavior.